 But that doesn’t mean it doesn’t get a bit stressful for Mom and Dad from time to time.
-So to help out this year we decided to speak to some of our friends who travel with young ones to share their tips and tricks on how they keep their kids entertained on long drives.
+So, to help out this year we decided to speak to some of our friends who travel with young ones to share their tips and tricks on how they keep their kids entertained on long drives, to ensure that that Mom, Dad and kids will have the best memories for years to come.

-The Gathering Folk keep it interesting with a new twist to an old favorite
+The Gathering Folk keep it interesting with a new twist to an old favourite

-We aren’t big on the whole screen time and so we had to come up with ways to keep our daughter, Everley, amused.
-There were plenty of old favourites like eye spy and spotto, and we made up a new one called ‘the person in my head game’ (not exactly an original concept but the name we can claim).
+We spent the first half of 2017 travelling around the country with our four-year-old daughter, Everly.
+We aren’t big on screen time and so we had to come up with ways to keep her amused.
+There were plenty of old favourites like eye spy, and we made up a new one called ‘the person in my head game’ (not exactly an original concept but the name we can claim).

 The rest of the car asks questions that can only be answered with either ‘yes’ or ‘no’.
 Eg: Does this person have pink hair?
 Is this person a boy?
 Do they like to eat spaghetti?
 Does this person like to swim?

-And the questions go on, and on, and on, and hopefully on until someone feels confident to guess who the person is thinking of.
+And the questions go on, and on, and on, and hopefully on, until someone feels confident to guess who the person is thinking of.
+This game got a big workout on the long legs of the trip.

 We were also gifted the Lonely Planet Boredom Busters book.
 This helped us with ideas for games and, although it was a little advanced for her, it will be great when she is a bit older and can read the games herself.

-After travelling 20,000km around Australia with a four-year-old, we are happy to report we loved it and would do it again!
+After travelling 12,000 miles with a four-year-old, we are happy to report we loved it and would do it again!

-Long drives are probably the worst part of the holiday season other than the pack up and knowing you're going back to work on Monday!
+Long drives are probably the worst part of the vacation season other than the pack up and knowing you're going back to work on Monday!

-We also use a combination of things in the car while driving - we made up a bag of toys and stuff for our son to play with and rotate items to keep it interesting, books, magnetized items, coloring books and stickers.
+We also use a combination of things in the car while driving - we made up a bag of toys and stuff for our son to play with and rotate items to keep it interesting, books, magnetised items, colouring books and stickers.

-As far as food goes I have heard of people using fishing tackle boxes or similar to put different items in to nibble on, but regardless of what you use, regular snacks definitely help keep everyone happy.
-You can’t go past a good game of spotto too.
+As far as food goes, I have heard of people using fishing boxes or similar to put different items in to nibble on, but regardless of what you use, regular snacks definitely help keep everyone happy.
+You can’t go past a good game of eye spy too.
 And yes, we have a tablet loaded with movies and games for those longer drives, we all need a break sometimes!

-Once you get to your destination, hopefully, you have chosen somewhere interesting and the kids will entertain themselves most of the time.
-And the good thing about Christmas time is you can guarantee there will be plenty of other kids for them to play with.
-Another thing we do to keep our sanity is to make sure we stick to a regular bedtime - this gives us some time to chill out for the evening, and have a much-deserved glass of wine!
+Once you get to your destination, hopefully you have chosen somewhere interesting, and the kids will entertain themselves most of the time.
+And the good thing about Christmas time is you can guarantee there will be plenty of other kids for him to play with.
+Another thing we do to keep our sanity is to make sure he keeps a pretty regular bedtime - this gives us some time to chill out in the evening and have a much-deserved glass of wine!

 ‘No-mad’ tantrums with The Blonde Nomads

-Campers Pantry make free-camping easy with these activities
+Campers Pantry make free-camping fun with these activities

-At camp, we're always singing and dancing.
-Lots of coloring in and craft.
+At camp, we're always singing and dsed by waves, chase (catch me if you can), fishing (one rod only) and collecting bait are just some examples.ancing.
+Lots of colouring in and craft.
 Making boats from sticks to float down creeks etc. Rope from trees to swing from.
 Collecting sticks for the fire.
 Finding the perfect stick for marshmallows.

-Our girl Pippa (3 and a half yrs) is loving life on the road.
+Our girl, Pippa (three and a half years), is loving life on the road.
 She has got so much confidence now.
-She will strike up a conversation with anyone and loves introducing herself as "My name is Pippa and I'm 3."
+She will strike up a conversation with anyone and loves introducing herself as, "My name is Pippa and I'm 3."